Machpela: The Cave of the Patriarchs in Hebron, Palestine

 Messianic Judaism,: A conservative Christian religion which blends

-Jewish tradition and ceremonies with Fundamentalist theological
+Jewish tradition and ceremonies with fundamentalist theological

 beliefs about Jesus Christ.

-Metaehics: A study of ethical systems to determine whether they are based on
+Metaethics: A study of ethical systems to determine whether they are based on

 objective foundations.